-2. Curriculum Leader for AEN and Deputy SENCo
+2. Curriculum Leader for SEND and Deputy SENCo

-Is responsible for ensuring students with identified AEN are receiving appropriate provision within the curriculum, primarily students identified as needing to follow the Gold and White Pathways.
+Is responsible for ensuring students with identified SEND are receiving appropriate provision within the curriculum, primarily students identified as needing to follow the Gold and White Pathways.
 In addition to this has a teaching timetable dedicated to the delivery of Gold and White Curriculum Pathway at KS3 and KS4.

 The Gold Curriculum Pathway delivers a bespoke curriculum to those students who are unable to access the mainstream curriculum due to their learning needs.
 It targets a small KS3 cohort each year for intensive provision.
 These students receive an intensive personalised learning package, which covers the KS3 curriculum and aims to raise literacy, numeracy and emotional literacy skills, so as to raise achievement.
-This provision eases transition as it is based on a primary model for 50% of a student's week.